MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 User-Agent: curl/7.58.0
 ```

+Our request was matched to the default server because the `Host` header we sent didn't match `foo.com`.
 Let's try setting the `Host` header to `foo.com`:

 ```bash
 curl localhost --header "Host: foo.com"
 # Welcome to foo.com!
 ```

-We were directed to the `foo.com` virtual server because we sent the correct `Host` header in our request:
+This is the request that gets sent:

 ```http
 GET / HTTP/1.1